janaviiii6/aegis/README.md

 ## 🚀 What Aegis Does

-Aegis is a **proactive misinformation defense system** built for modern brands.
+Aegis is a **misinformation defense system** built for modern brands.

 It detects emerging misinformation spikes, analyzes the *intent* behind them, and creates a ready-to-deploy, fact-based “informational vaccine” that neutralizes the narrative early.